seal-prw/tinycloud/Blinkt Demo with Docker Swarm/README.md

 To test the application:

-Open host browser and enter http://localhost:5000 or curl -s http://localhost:5000
+Open host browser and enter http://localhost:5000 or curl -s http://localhost:5000 from your terminal

 ![](BlinktSwarm.gif)